RobertBaruch/nmigen-tutorial/3_modules.md

 You can create a synchronous clock domain using `ClockDomain("<domain-name>", clk_edge="<pos|neg>")`.
 This gives you both the clock and the reset signal for the domain.
 By default, the domain name is `sync` and the clock edge is `pos`.

 You can access a domain via its name.
-So a domain created via `ClockDomain("other_stuff")` is accessed via `m.d.other_stuff`.
+So a domain created via `ClockDomain("myclk")` is accessed via `m.d.myclk`.

-You can access this domain's clock via `m.d.other_stuff.clk` and you can access its reset signal via `m.d.other_stuff.rst`.
+You can access this domain's clock via `m.d.myclk.clk` and you can access its reset signal via `m.d.myclk.rst`.

 You can also get the clock and reset signals without access to the domain: